nspu/RecordVoiceLearning/README.md

 Record your questions and your answers.
 Then listen the question and try to find the answer.
 You can make different list for different theme.
-It use the same method as https://www.memrise.com to memorise and learn but you can register your own question-answer for anything (import date, periodic table etc ...).
+It use the same method as https://www.memrise.com to memorise and learn but you can register your own question-answer for anything (important date, periodic table etc ...).

 ## Getting started